Skip to content

 • Selected Source shows an unexpected interface β€” Your operating system routed the connection through a different NIC than intended.
 Check your routing table or disable unused network interfaces, then reconnect.

-• Status card shows Poor or Fair β€” Check the Latency and Packet Loss tabs for the affected time range.
+• Status card shows Poor or Fair β€” Check the Latency and Packet Loss pages for the affected time range.
 High jitter or sustained packet loss on the Audio stream usually points to network congestion or Wi-Fi interference.

 ⚑ Athena AetherSDR Assistant